Food Processing Technician (Optional Co-op)

 Students that pass all courses, and complete their electives, are eligible to continue in the program.

-- Attended 80% or more of the classes in the course in question.
+- Attended 80% or more of the classes and labs of the course in question.

 - No more than one Supplemental Assessment per semester.